reimagined/resolve/docs/api/event-store-adapter.md

 #### Result

-A `promise` that resolves on successful import.
+A `promise` that resolves on the successful import.

 ### `commitIncrementalImport`